-All allegations of abuse of children carried out by any staff member or volunteer or supply staff will be taken seriously.
-If an allegation is made regarding a member of staff or volunteer, the following will be considered:
+All allegations of abuse of children carried out by any employees or volunteer or supply employees will be taken seriously.
+If an allegation is made regarding an employee or volunteer, the following will be considered:

-Has the member of staff/volunteer:

-- Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- ➤ Has the employee/volunteer: - Behaved in a way that has harmed a child, or may have harmed a child? - > Possibly committed a criminal offence against or related to a child? - > Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children context of the allegation and agree a course of action.

-If an allegation is made against a member of staff or volunteer the Headteacher /Head of School must be informed immediately or as soon as possible within 1 working day and he or she must contact the Designated Officer immediately to discuss the allegation to consider the nature, content and context of the allegation and agree a course of action.
+If an allegation is made against an employee or volunteer the CEO/Executive Leaders/Head must be informed immediately or as soon as possible within 1 working day and he or she must contact the Designated Officer immediately to discuss the allegation to consider the nature, content and context of the allegation and agree a course of action.

-If an allegation is made against the headteacher / head of school, the chair of the LGB, and in the case of the CEO the chair of the Trust Board must contact the Designated Officer immediately or as soon as possible within 1 working day to discuss the allegation to consider the nature, content and context of the allegation and agree a course of action.
+If an allegation is made against the CEO/Executive Leaders/Head, the chair of the LGB, and in the case of the CEO the chair of the Board of Trustees must contact the Designated Officer immediately or as soon as possible within 1 working day to discuss the allegation to consider the nature, content and